khudania/100-Days-Of-Code-Log/log.md

 ### Day 3: January 05, 2018 Friday

-**Today's Progress:** Just Refersh the old HTML, CSS and BOOTSTRAO  concepts
+**Today's Progress:** Just Refersh the old HTML, CSS and BOOTSTRAP  concepts

 **Thoughts:** Created a CMS Admin Panel Theme(Just Front End, May be later I will Connet these with some Database) Using Bootstrap 3.3.7.
 Now I am going to learn Bootstrap 4